-Approved Assessment Instruments Adult Education Program Areas BEST Literacy English Language Acquisition (ELA); English Language Learners (ELL) BEST Plus English as a Second Language (ESL) TABE CLAS-E Integrated English Literacy and Civics Education (IELCE) TABE 11&12 Adult Basic Education (ABE) Adult Secondary Education (ASE)
+Approved Assessment Instruments Adult Education Program Areas BEST Literacy English Language Acquisition (ELA); English Language Learners (ELL) BEST Plus Version 2.0 English as a Second Language (ESL) TABE CLAS-E Integrated English Literacy and Civics Education (IELCE) TABE 11&12 Adult Basic Education (ABE) Adult Secondary Education (ASE)

 OAE requires that students must be assessed within the first 12 contact hours.
-If an assessment has a Locator, it must be given prior to the administration of any other part of the pre-test.
+If an assessment has a Locator, programs must administer the Locator prior to the administration of any other part of the pre-test.
 The results of the Locator must be implemented by individual subject area.
-The averaging of Locator results in order to administer a single test level is not permitted.
+Programs are not permitted to average Locator results in order to administer a single test level.